Stephan-S/FS19_AutoDrive/README.md

 But remember, this is absolutely not required.
 We value any issues and feature requests the same!
 And to all who do donate: Thank you very much :-)

-# Do not fall for our first April's Joke.
-You don't have to pay anything!!!
-# Bitte nicht Aufgrund unseres ersten April Scherzes spenden!
-AutoDrive ist und bleibt natürlich völlig kostenlos!
 #### Stephan:
 <a href="https://www.buymeacoffee.com/9Di7EUSI2" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>